morse-simulator/morse/doc/morse/user/installation.rst

   $ git clone https://github.com/morse-simulator/morse.git

-(the latest revision is always reasonably stable, and we recommend you to use it.
+(the latest revision is always reasonably stable, and we recommend that you use it.
 However, if you prefer to use the stable branch, you can checkout the ``1.4_STABLE`` branch or download it `from here
 <https://github.com/morse-simulator/morse/releases/latest>`_.